duplys/duplys.github.io/_posts/2020-06-17-experimenting-with-microk8s-dashboard.blog.markdown

 ![dashboard-login](/assets/microk8s-kubernetes-dashboard-setup.png)

-Choose "Token" as the authentication method & paste your token here.
-You're done - congratulations!
-Enjoy your shiny new Kubernetes dashboard!
+Choose "Token" as the authentication method & paste your token here. **You're done - congratulations!
+Enjoy your shiny new Kubernetes dashboard!**

+P.S.
 If you still experience problems, you should configure the `ufw` firewall on the Raspberry Pi to allow pod-to-pod and pod-to-internet network traffic:

 ```shell
 sudo ufw allow in on cni0 && sudo ufw allow out on cni0